gaurav-chaurasia/blog/_posts/2023-01-21-Chamber_of_Secrets.markdown

 Hey there 👋, What a great day to start something new, this is something I have been meaning to start for a long time 😩; I don't know if anyone would be interested in reading this, but if you do, just an FYI- I suck at English & I am a terrible writer 😭 so please don't complain about it.
 It's on you 😂.
-I am also really good at coming up with fake scenarios in my head so maybe that could be interesting in coming posts 😂, or if you are techy, then you might like a few things which I am planning to write about 🤫.
+I am also really good at coming up with fake scenarios in my head so maybe that could be interesting in coming posts, or if you are techy, then you might like a few things which I am planning to write about 🤫.